sio/potyarkin.com/content/posts/20200331-pegatron-nettop.md

 uses Kingston KVR800D2S6/2G module.

 **Storage**: Cape 7 provides conventional SATA slot with enough space to fit a laptop HDD or SATA SSD.
+Thick 12.5mm drives fit only when HDD bracket is removed, but just barely - cover will be slightly bulged.
 Using SSD might not provide the expected performance benefit because SATA bus appears to be limited at 300 Mbps (37.6 MB/s) - numbers are from block diagram (page 15 of the [booklet]).

 ## BIOS